The Asset (Agents of S.H.I.E.L.D.): Critical response

-Eric Goldman of IGN scored the episode 7.7 out of 10, praising the plot and the introduction of Hall/Graviton, but criticizing the amount of humor and MCU references.
+Eric Goldman of IGN scored the episode 7.7 out of 10, praising the plot and the introduction of Franklin Hall (Graviton in the comics), but criticizing the amount of humor and MCU references.
 David Sims of The A.V.
-Club scored the episode a 'B', calling it "the first episode to show some potential for originality around the corner".
-He praised the character development, specifically for Coulson and Skye, and the introduction of Hall/Graviton, but criticized Quinn as "barely a step above a generic Miami Vice villain and whose motives would be totally uninteresting if they were ever made clear to us".
+Club scored the episode a "B", calling it "the first episode to show some potential for originality around the corner".
+He praised the character development, specifically for Coulson and Skye, and the introduction of Hall, but criticized Quinn as "barely a step above a generic Miami Vice villain and whose motives would be totally uninteresting if they were ever made clear to us".
 He also found Dalton to be "the latest in a line of dull Whedon hunks with just a glimmer of personality."
 The Guardian's Graeme Virtue felt that "If Agents of S.H.I.E.L.D. hasn't been levitating your boat so far, this breezy episode probably didn't do that much to change your mind.
 If you're not in the mood, the endless quipping can seem exhausting, but at least there was some incremental character development."
-He had especial praise for the introduction of Hall/Graviton, and felt that Hart's performance as the character topped Samuel L. Jackson's cameo from the previous episode.
+He had a special praise for the introduction of Hall, and felt that Hart's performance as the character topped Samuel L. Jackson's cameo from the previous episode.

-Dan Casey at Nerdist found the adage "third time is the charm" to apply to the episode, feeling that "Rather than trying to figure out where it fits within Marvel’s grander on-screen universe, S.H.I.E.L.D. is focusing its energy on developing the eponymous agents and giving us more backstory", and though he felt that "The show still needs to figure out its balance of seriousness and humor", he concluded that the "show just keeps getting better."
+Dan Casey at Nerdist found the adage "third time is the charm" to apply to the episode, feeling that "Rather than trying to figure out where it fits within Marvel's grander on-screen universe, S.H.I.E.L.D. is focusing its energy on developing the eponymous agents and giving us more backstory", and though he felt that "The show still needs to figure out its balance of seriousness and humor", he concluded that the "show just keeps getting better."
 James Hunt at Den of Geek felt that "There's a distinct feeling of treading water", finding the episodic plot to be "fairly by-the-numbers for a show that's supposed to be about the fantastic", and he was disappointed in "Graviton's non-appearance appearance", referring to the lack of Hall's comics' alter-ego.
 Marc Bernardin of The Hollywood Reporter praised the episode's opening sequence, but criticized the character Skye and the focus the episode put on her rather than Coulson.
 He also spoke unfavorably of Quinn, noting that Hall would likely return as a villain himself in the future, but "until then, S.H.I.E.L.D. needs to up its adversarial game".
-Jim Steranko, known for his work on Nick Fury, Agent of S.H.I.E.L.D., felt "the plot’s twists and turns clicked, even though it’s kind of embarrassing when the commercials are more engrossing than the show."
+Jim Steranko, known for his work on Nick Fury, Agent of S.H.I.E.L.D., felt "the plot's twists and turns clicked, even though it's kind of embarrassing when the commercials are more engrossing than the show."